Raptors hold Knicks to 3 for 36 from 3, win without Siakam

 TAMPA, Fla.
+(AP) — The New York Knicks might have been able to take advantage of the absence of Toronto forward Pascal Siakam on Thursday night if they could have made some outside shots.

-(AP) — Fred VanVleet scored 25 points and the Toronto Raptors, playing without star forward Pascal Siakam, earned their first victory this season by beating the New York Knicks 100-83 on Thursday night.
+Fred VanVleet scored 25 points and the Raptors, playing without their star forward, earned their first victory this season by beating the Knicks 100-83.

 New York’s bid for a three-game win streak was ruined by 3-for-36 shooting from 3-point range.